MuckRock/python-muckrock/docs/requests.rst

     Return a string representation of the FOIA request, which is the request title.

+  .. method:: get_communications(self)

+    Retrieve all communications associated with this FOIA request.

+    This method fetches all communications related to the specific FOIA request.
+If no communications are found, it returns an empty :class:`APIResults` object.

+    :return: An :class:`APIResults` object containing the list of communications.

   .. attribute:: id

     The unique identifier for this FOIA request.